 1 in 3 parents believe there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.

-Many teens have a tough time dealing with sadness or other stresses common during adolescence.
-It is understandable that they may think having a drink or a little marijuana can offer relief.
+Many teens have a tough time dealing with sadness or other unpleasant feelings experienced during adolescence.
+It is understandable that they may think having a drink or a little Marijuana can offer relief.
 The best way to deal with stress, however, is to seek emotional support or find someone to talk to.

-If a teen has already tried quitting or reducing use and failed, then it’s important to receive treatment as soon as possible.
+If a teen has already tried quitting or reducing use and failed, then it’s important to seek treatment as soon as possible.

-There are treatment centers designated for teens that target the emotional and social issues that led to their drug use.
+There are treatment centers designed for teens that target the emotional and social issues that led to their drug use.

-Get help finding treatment for teenage addiction today.
+Contact a treatment provider for teenage addiction treatment options today.